[AWS Beginners] Learn AWS Lambda in 5 minutes!

 • Consideration of jobs being concentrated at specific times

-Additionally, Lambda does not execute processes unless it receives an execution instruction, such as a request or trigger.
+Furthermore, Lambda functions do not execute unless there is an execution instruction such as a request or trigger.

 Unlike a resident server, it does not need to continue running while waiting for a request or trigger.

-If two requests occur simultaneously, both Lambda functions will execute simultaneously.
+If two requests occur simultaneously, the two Lambda functions will be executed simultaneously.

-As the number of requests increases, the number of Lambda function executions also increases.
-However
+As the number of requests increases, the number of times Lambda functions are executed will also increase, but

-, Lambda automatically ensures scalability without the need for Auto Scaling.
+Lambda automatically ensures scalability without the need to configure Auto Scaling.

-This means that Lambda functions are horizontally scaled according to the number of requests, executing in parallel.
+This is because it scales horizontally according to the number of requests, and Lambda functions are executed in parallel.

-Additionally, you can set a maximum concurrent execution limit for each Lambda function.
+In addition, you can set a limit on the number of concurrent executions for each Lambda function.

 Finally

-This time, I've given you a quick 5-minute explanation of Lambda!
-What do you think?
+This time, I gave a quick 5-minute explanation of Lambda!
+What did you think?
+I think one of the

-I think it's great that you're charged when an event or trigger is executed, and there's no charge for idle time!
+good things about it is that you are only charged when an event or trigger is executed, and there are no charges for waiting time!

-likely to fail means your applications can run stably.
+The fact that failures are less likely to occur means that applications can run stably.

-Every time I write a blog about AWS, I understand why the AWS cloud is so popular.
+Every time I write a blog about AWS like this, I understand why the AWS cloud is so popular.

 I would like to continue blogging about AWS services in a general way, so I would be happy if you would read it